sirisian/ecmascript-types/README.md

 #### Function Interfaces

 With function overloading an interface can place multiple function constraints.
-Unlike parameter lists in function declarations the type precedes the optional name.
+Unlike parameter lists in function declarations the name is optional, so a bare type is a parameter type rather than a parameter name, as it is in a function type.
+A call signature is bounded by the interface's braces, so its return type never needs parentheses to be told apart from a surrounding union.

 ```js
 interface IExample {